adamforprovo/campaign-website/src/content/home-platform-overview.md

 Provo has shaped my life.
 I've lived here as a student, a working professional, and now as a husband and father.

-Recently, I’ve served on Provo’s Planning Commission, helping guide development across the city.
+Serving on Provo’s Planning Commission, I’ve worked to improve our neighborhoods — from housing affordability to safer streets and sidewalks.

 I'm excited to bring this experience to the City Council Citywide 1 seat.

 ## Forward-thinking leadership.

 Provo faces both opportunities and challenges.
-It's time to make thoughtful choices about where we're headed — and what kind of city we want to become.
+It's time to make thoughtful choices about where we're headed.

-I believe in our city's future.
-We can keep Provo welcoming to families, build a strong local economy, and embrace growth while protecting our city's character and quality of life.
+I believe in Provo's future.
+We can find ways to welcome families, strengthen our economy, and embrace growth while preserving our quality of life.

 Provo needs vision and direction.
 I'm committed to getting us there.

 ## Practical problem solving.

-Provo residents deserve real solutions to their everyday struggles.
+Provo families deserve real solutions to their everyday struggles.

 Solving problems means diving into the issues.
-It means staying informed, thinking creatively, and putting in the work.
+It means real effort, research, and creative thinking.

-On the Planning Commission, I've tackled tough issues firsthand.
-As your City Council representative, I'll fight for housing affordability, safe streets, small business, and more.
+As your City Council representative, I’ll work to support local businesses, protect our outdoor spaces, improve active transportation and connectivity, and tackle the everyday issues that matter most to you.

 ## Transparency and communication.